thma/LtuPatternFactory/README.md

 import Data.Coerce (coerce)             -- Coercion (forcing types to match, when
                                         -- their underlying representations are equal)

--- we use a (State Bool) monad to carry the 'isInWord' state through all invocations -- WrappedMonad is used to use the monad as an Applicative Functor -- This Applicative is then Composed with the actual Count a wciBody :: Char -> Compose (WrappedMonad (State Bool)) Count a
+-- we use a (State Bool) monad to carry the 'readingWord' state through all invocations -- WrappedMonad is used to use the monad as an Applicative Functor -- This Applicative is then Composed with the actual Count a wciBody :: Char -> Compose (WrappedMonad (State Bool)) Count a